 Outside these opening hours, you can buy and print your daily access online before you leave.
 You can also use the positions of self-perception at the park by depositing the correct amount in the envelope provided for that purpose.

-Access to the Rivière-du-Sud-Ouest Visitor’s Centre and the Baudry House - In the winter, only the Visitor’s Centre and Île-aux-Amours parking lots are open.
+Access to the Rivière-du-Sud-Ouest Visitors Centre, the Baudry House and the Baudry rental centre.
+In the winter, only the Visitors Centre and Île-aux-Amours parking lots are open.
 The road is closed from the first snowfall until the spring thaw.

 This entrance is closed the day after Thanksgiving until the spring thaw.
 In the summer, a registration station is open.
+New: Cap-à-l'Orignal Visitors Centre will be open from June 22 to August 25, 2018, from 11 a.m. to 6 p.m.
 Self-registration year-round.

 This Visitors Centre, located is in the heart of the park, is the perfect place to organize and plan your stay.
 It houses a Boutique Nature, a convenience store, and an information counter.
 Don't miss the access to Park Path Explorer with its kiosks and audiovisual presentations.